Department Chair

 Phone: (716) 839-8233

 Vanessa Patrone joined Daemen as a full-time faculty member of the Education Department in November of 2017 after teaching as an adjunct instructor for both the Psychology and Education departments since 2014.
-She is currently teaching both online and at our Amherst campus in the graduate Applied Behavior Analysis (ABA) Program and continues to teach the undergraduate introduction to ABA as well.
+She is currently an Associate Professor in the Behavioral Science department teaching both online and on our Amherst campus in the graduate Applied Behavior Analysis (ABA) programs and continues to teach undergraduate courses in behavioral science as well.

 Originally from Olean, NY, Vanessa received her undergraduate degree in psychology from SUNY Geneseo and went on to receive a master’s degree from the University of Maryland, Baltimore County in Human Services Psychology with a concentration in Applied Behavior Analysis.
 While in Maryland, she worked with individuals with severe behavior disorders at the Kennedy Krieger Institute of the Johns Hopkins Medical Center.
-Upon moving to New York State, Vanessa worked as a Behavior Analyst and Consultant for the Summit Center.
+Upon moving to New York State, Vanessa worked as a Behavior Analyst and Consultant in clinical, residential and center-based settings and provided educational consulting services in both private and public schools.

 Adjunct Faculty